Ptolemy XII Auletes: Restoration and second reign (55–51 BC)

 In 55 BC, Ptolemy paid Aulus Gabinius 10,000 talents to invade Egypt and so recovered his throne.
 Gabinius defeated the Egyptian frontier forces, marched to Alexandria, and attacked the palace, where the palace guards surrendered without fighting.
 The exact date of Ptolemy XII's restoration is unknown; the earliest possible date of restoration was 4 January 55 BC and the latest possible date was 24 June the same year.
 Upon regaining power, Ptolemy acted against Berenice, and along with her supporters, she was executed.
 Ptolemy XII maintained his grip on power in Alexandria with the assistance of around two thousand Roman soldiers and mercenaries, known as the Gabiniani.
 This arrangement enabled Rome to exert power over Ptolemy, who ruled until he fell ill in 51 BC.
-On 31 May 52 BC his daughter Cleopatra VII was named as his coregent.
+On 31 May 52 BC his daughter Cleopatra VII was named as his regent.

 At the moment of Ptolemy XII's restoration, Roman creditors demanded the repayment of their loans, but the Alexandrian treasury could not repay the king's debt.
 Learning from previous mistakes, Ptolemy XII shifted popular resentment of tax increases from himself to a Roman, his main creditor Gaius Rabirius Postumus, whom he appointed dioiketes (minister of finance), and so in charge of debt repayment.
 Perhaps Gabinius had also put pressure on Ptolemy XII to appoint Rabirius, who now had direct access to the financial resources of Egypt but exploited the land too much.
 The king had to imprison Rabirius to protect his life from the angry people, then allowed him to escape.
 Rabirius immediately left Egypt and went back to Rome at the end of 54 BC.
 There he was accused de repetundis, but defended by Cicero and probably acquitted.
 Ptolemy also permitted a debasing of the coinage as an attempt to repay the loans.
 Near the end of Ptolemy's reign, the value of Egyptian coinage dropped to about fifty per cent of its value at the beginning of his first reign.

 Ptolemy XII died sometime before 22 March 51 BC.
 His will stipulated that Cleopatra VII and her brother Ptolemy XIII should rule Egypt together.
 To safeguard his interests, he made the people of Rome executors of his will.
 Since the Senate was busy with its own affairs, his ally Pompey approved the will.